TU Dresden: Mobility, tactile internet and transport

-TU Dresden received a grant of eight million euro from the EU's Human Brain Project to build the second generation spinnaker computer called spincloud.
+Transport and mobility research is represented by the "Friedrich List" Faculty of Transport and Traffic Sciences and by collaborations with institutes such as the Fraunhofer Institute for Transportation and Infrastructure Systems.
+The Cluster of Excellence CeTI – Centre for Tactile Internet with Human-in-the-Loop investigates real-time interaction between humans and machines, with applications including robotics, telepresence, immersive collaboration, healthcare and AI-supported assistance systems.

 Rankings

 TU Dresden is recognized in several university ranking systems.
-According to the QS World University Rankings for 2024, the university is ranked 246th globally and 16th nationally.
-The Times Higher Education World University Rankings for 2024 places the institution at 161st globally and 16th within the nation.
-In the ARWU World Rankings for 2023, the university's position is in the 201–300 range globally, and between 10th and 19th place nationally.
+In the QS World University Rankings 2026, the university is ranked 218th globally and 13th nationally.
+The Times Higher Education World University Rankings 2026 places it 174th globally and 16th in Germany.
+In the ARWU 2025, TU Dresden is ranked in the 201–300 range globally and 12th–21st nationally.

-According to the 2019 QS Engineering and Technology Ranking the university ranked 113th worldwide and 5th in Germany.
-According to the 2019 Times Higher Education World University Rankings the university ranked 90th worldwide in engineering & technology.
-Moreover, According to Reuters, the university was ranked 79th in the list of 'Most Innovative Universities Ranking 2019'.
+According to the 2019 QS Engineering and Technology Ranking, the university ranked 113th worldwide and 5th in Germany.
+According to the 2019 Times Higher Education World University Rankings, the university ranked 90th worldwide in engineering and technology.
+According to Reuters, the university was ranked 79th in the list of the world's most innovative universities in 2019.

 The Eduniversal Business Schools ranking ranks the university's Faculty of Business and Economics with 3 out of 5 palmes of excellence.
-According to the university ranking 2016 of the German business magazine Wirtschaftswoche the university ranked 7th in Germany in computer science and mechanical engineering and 6th in Germany in business informatics and engineering management.
+According to the university ranking 2016 of the German business magazine Wirtschaftswoche, the university ranked 7th in Germany in computer science and mechanical engineering and 6th in Germany in business informatics and engineering management.
 The university did not take first place in any of the ranked subjects: Business Administration, Business informatics, Engineering management, Natural Sciences, Computer Science, Electrical Engineering, Mechanical Engineering and Economics.